FrontenderMagazine/sustainable-web-design/eng.md

 center’s electricity comes from renewable or fossil fuels or end-user electricity usage, both of which could significantly influence the total.
-But these numbers do give us a framework for seeing the relationship between page size and carbon footprin-nd make it clear that cutting gigabytes saves CO<sub>2</sub>.
+But these numbers do give us a framework for seeing the relationship between page size and carbon footprint - and make it clear that cutting gigabytes saves CO<sub>2</sub>.

 The first place to start trimming?
 In our designs.